🚀 Launching Synthetic Text to Unlock High-Value Proprietary Text Data

 The status quo in data sharing and data democratization

 Everyone is talking about the importance of data-driven decisions, but in reality only a select few individuals in organizations actually have the data to make those decisions.
 Many times only privileged data scientists have full access to raw data.
-But even they have to play by the rules.
-They need to request specific permissions to work with certain datasets.
+But it's not always easy for them either: often they need to request specific permissions to work with certain datasets.

 Once data scientists or machine learning engineers venture into yet-undiscovered territories and ideas, they need to obtain new permissions.
 Sometimes that is even the case for performing new analyses on datasets they already worked with in the past!
 Depending on the organization these processes to gain permission can take weeks or more.